PraavinyaJ/clinvar-variant-classification/README.md

 - Top-15 Random Forest feature importances

 # Limitations
 - Results are based on a single stratified train/test split, so performance may vary with a different split.
 - No hyperparameter tuning or threshold optimization was performed, models mostly use default settings.
-- The SYMBOL feature may act as a shortcut (gene-level prior), which could inflate performance and limit generalization to unseen genes.

 # How to Run
 1. Install dependencies- pip install -r requirements.txt
 2. Download dataset: `clinvar_conflicting.csv` from Kaggle and place it in the project root.
 3. Run the notebook- jupyter notebook clinvar_variant_classification.ipynb

 # Future work
 - To evaluate generalization by splitting train/test by gene (SYMBOL) rather than by random variants.
 - Optimize decision thresholds based on precision–recall trade offs rather than using a fixed 0.5 threshold.
 - Validate the model on a held-out ClinVar release or an external variant dataset to assess robustness.